 4. The Storms (and the Silver Lining)

 Like many barrier islands, the storms that sweep across southwest Florida are wicked and wonderful at the same time, especially in the summer.
 When the humidity of the Everglades meets the warm Gulf of Mexico, sparks fly, resulting in intense and often severe electrical storms.
-Afterward however, is when you'll find some of the best shelling.
+The Atlantic hurricane season from June through November can pack a punch to Florida coastlines though southwest Florida typically doesn't take a direct hit.
+After a storm however, is when you'll find some of the best shelling of all.
 Talk about a silver lining!

 5. The Shells